malekbenz/malekbenz/_posts/2016-12-02-Create-Host-Blog-for-free-with-Hexo-Github.md

 Angularjs is front-end web javascript framework, but how to use it? this is all what this blog is about.

-In this post I am going to guide on how create you first angularjs application using visual studio.
+In this post I am going to guide on how create your first angularjs application using visual studio.

 if you don't already have visual studio you can download free version of visual studio [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/).